-We are extremely proud to announce that this year Miele is celebrating 120 years of innovation.
+We are extremely proud to announce that Miele has recently celebrated 120 years of innovation!

 Our history is shaped by the Miele and Zinkann families who created Miele in 1899 with just 11 employees, four lathes and one drilling machine.
 Originally a cream separator manufacturer in Germany, Miele has since gone on to become the world’s leading manufacturer of premium domestic appliances with our guiding philosophy, Immer Besser – Forever Better, at the centre of everything we do.